Country Report Indonesia

 Indonesia scores poorly on governance indicators such as the Ease of Doing Business, Corruption Perception and Press Freedom.
 Also, the infrastructure of the country (roads, electricity) is poor.

-In 1945, Indonesia declared independence from the Netherlands.
+Indonesia declared independence from the Netherlands in 1945.
 For almost fifty years since, power was in the hands of two men: first Sukarno, a leader in the fight for Indonesia’s independence, and then Suharto, who had removed Sukarno from power in the 1960s.
-In 1998, when Sukarno was finally toppled, the first free legislative elections took place, followed by the first free presidential elections in 2004.
+In 1998, when Sukarno was finally toppled, the first free legislative elections took place.
+The first free presidential elections followed in 2004.
 In 2014, Joko Widodo was elected president in elections that passed peacefully even though Widodo beat a member of Indonesia’s political elite by only a very small margin.
 This was testimony of Indonesia’s maturing democracy.

 Indonesia benefits from its abundant natural resources, which include coal, gas, oil, timber, gold, silver and palm oil.
 A decline in oil production made Indonesia a net oil importer in 2005 and triggered its exit from the OPEC in 2008.
 The oil and gas industry remains its largest industry, though.
 Coal and gas have become the new strengths – Indonesia is the world’s largest exporter of coal.
 The export mix is dictated by commodities, followed by manufactured products.